Interaction-enhanced quantum to classical transport crossover temperature in a Luttinger liquid: Introduction

 We propose that electron-electron interactions can modify the crossover temperature between quantum and classical transport regimes.
-Specifically, strong correlations may enhance the crossover scale, effectively extending the quantum regime to higher temperatures where classical behavior would otherwise emerge.
-This mechanism could explain the persistence of non-Fermi liquid transport at elevated temperatures without invoking coincidental matching of scattering rates.
+Specifically, strong electron correlations may enhance the crossover scale, effectively extending the low-temperature quantum regime to higher temperatures where classical behavior would otherwise emerge.
+This proposal could explain the persistence of non-Fermi liquid transport at elevated temperatures without invoking coincidental matching of scattering rates.

-To test this proposal, we study transport in a one-dimensional Luttinger liquid coupled to a three-dimensional acoustic phonon, a system previously studied in \cite{Shimshoni2003}.
-We use bosonization to treat certain electron-electron interactions exactly and the memory matrix formalism to systematically compute transport coefficients across all temperatures.
-We calculate both electrical $\sigma$ and thermal $\kappa$ conductivities in clean (umklapp-dominated) and dirty (disorder-dominated) limits, explicitly incorporating the Debye cutoff on phonon frequencies.
+To test this proposal, we study transport in a one-dimensional Luttinger liquid coupled to a one-dimensional acoustic phonon, a system previously studied in \cite{Shimshoni2003,Seelig2005,Chudzinsk2020}.
+We use bosonization \cite{Giamarchibook} to treat certain electron-electron interactions exactly and the memory matrix formalism \cite{Giamarchibook, hartnoll2018holographic} to systematically compute transport coefficients across all temperatures.
+We calculate both electrical $\sigma$ and thermal $\kappa$ conductivities in ``clean" (umklapp-dominated) and ``dirty" (disorder-dominated) limits, explicitly incorporating the Debye cutoff on phonon frequencies.
 We assume a weak electron-phonon coupling and an arbitrarily strong, repulsive electron-electron interaction.

-At low temperatures and in the clean limit, for example, we find $\sigma \propto T^{1-2 K}$ and $\kappa \propto T^{2-2K}$.
-Here, $K \leq 1$ parameterizes the effective interaction strength: $K = 1$ at the free fermion point, while $K < 1$ represents repulsive interactions.
-At sufficiently high temperatures, these exponents are increased by $+2$.
-Our central observation is that the crossover temperature $T_0(K)$ between the low and high temperature regimes is interaction-dependent.
-For strong repulsive interactions ($K \ll 1$), $T_0(K)$ can be enhanced by up to an order of magnitude relative to the non-interacting case.
+Our central observation is that the crossover temperature $T_0(K)$ separating the low- and high-temperature transport regimes is interaction-dependent.
+Here, $K \leq 1$ parameterizes the effective interaction strength: electron-electron interactions vanish when $K=1$, while $K < 1$ (and decreasing) represents increasingly strong repulsive interactions.
+Our observation applies to both electrical and thermal transport in the ``clean" and ``dirty" scattering limits.
+The specific crossover temperature and transport exponents depend on both $K$ and the scattering regime.
+For strong repulsive interactions ($K \ll 1$), we find that $T_0(K)$ is generally enhanced by more than an order of magnitude relative to the non-interacting case.

 The remainder of the paper is organized as follows.
 In \S \ref{modelsection} we introduce our conventions for describing a Luttinger liquid coupled to phonons.
 In \S \ref{transportsection} we calculate the electrical and thermal conductivities of our system at low and high temperatures: we first introduce the memory matrix formalism; then we calculate these conductivities in the clean and dirty limits.
 In \S \ref{crossoversection} we extract the crossover temperature $T_0(K)$ between low and high temperature regimes and observe how electron-electron interactions can enhance this temperature.
 In \S \ref{conclusionsection} we conclude.
 We provide the details of the calculations presented in the main text in a series of appendices.